 Should We Expect More From the Close?

-Three Outdated Beliefs about Balance Sheet Account Reconciliations, a Key component of the Financial Close, that May be Driving Low Management Expectations on Quality, Productivity and Cost.
+Three Outdated Beliefs about Balance Sheet Account Reconciliations, a Key component of the Financial Close, are Driving Low Management Expectations on Quality, Productivity and Cost.

 In an effort to be leaner and more efficient, it is hard to believe that we may be unintentionally allowing low expectations to flourish.
 Interestingly, while senior management’s process improvement agenda targets areas like budgeting and business intelligence within finance and accounting, the monthly account reconciliation process – a recurring and manually intensive key compliance activity for developed businesses – has been largely overlooked.
 Gartner research has found that “many firms’ reconciliation processes are mainly manual (with no enterprise technology solution)” and cited several critical challenges that come with manual reconciliation management.
 And is there a link between automation and the bottom line?
 Very likely.
 In a 2017 survey1 of finance executives of more than 200 public and private U.S. companies, 40% of respondents felt that the cost of compliance has increased over time and only 1% of respondents felt those costs decreasing over time.